 - Note: Underwriters should not use information already considered by DE to determine the capacity is acceptable.
-The underwriter must determine capacity by analyzing the following factors: - Stable monthly income - o Monthly housing expense-to-income and monthly debt payment-to-income ratios - o Reserves and other liquid asserts - o Information about how the Borrower has paid past obligations. - Based on his/her analysis, the Underwriter must provide a written, well-reasoned conclusion that the borrower has the ability to meet current obligations, including the new Mortgage. - The following characteristics specific to the Mortgage request may introduce an additional layer of risk that must be considered in evaluating capacity: - Payoff of a junior lien from the proceeds of a refinance Mortgage - Cash-out refinance mortgage. - Borrower with low or no reserves - When multiple risk factors are present, more conservative underwriting must be undertaken to assess whether the Mortgage is acceptable.
-The loan is not acceptable when all of the following conditions exist: - o The transaction is a cash-out refinance; and - o The DTI exceeds 42%; and - The FICO is less than 700; and the CLTV/HCLTV is greater than 75%. - Debt Ratios In general, for manually underwritten mortgages, the underwriter must evaluate the borrower's ability to timely pay all of their monthly obligations.
+The underwriter must determine capacity by analyzing the following factors: - Stable monthly income - Monthly housing expense-to-income and monthly debt payment-to-income ratios - o Reserves and other liquid asserts - Information about how the Borrower has paid past obligations - Based on his/her analysis, the Underwriter must provide a written, well-reasoned conclusion that the borrower has the ability to meet current obligations, including the new Mortgage. - The following characteristics specific to the Mortgage request may introduce an additional layer of risk that must be considered in evaluating capacity: - Payoff of a junior lien from the proceeds of a refinance Mortgage - Cash-out refinance mortgage - Borrower with low or no reserves - When multiple risk factors are present, more conservative underwriting must be undertaken to assess whether the Mortgage is acceptable.
+The loan is not acceptable when all of the following conditions exist: - The transaction is a cash-out refinance; and - o The DTI exceeds 42%; and - The FICO is less than 700; and the CLTV/HCLTV is greater than 75% - Debt Ratios In general, for manually underwritten mortgages, the underwriter must evaluate the borrower's ability to timely pay all of their monthly obligations.
 As a guideline, the monthly debt-to-income ratio should not exceed 36% of the borrower's stable monthly income.
-With compensating factors, the total debt ratios above 36%, but not greater than 43%: - The property is an energy-efficient mortgage. - o Borrower has probability for increased earnings based on education, job training, or length of time in a profession. - Borrower has demonstrated ability to carry a higher total debt-load while maintaining a good credit history for at least 12 months. - o There is other verified income that is not included within the definition of 'stable monthly income," such as documented rent paid by a related person living in the house. - Future expenses will be lower, such as child-support payments to cease when the child is soon to reach the age of maturity.
+With compensating factors, the total debt ratios above 36%, but not greater than 43%: - The property is an energy-efficient mortgage. - o Borrower has probability for increased earnings based on education, job training, or length of time in a profession. - o Borrower has demonstrated ability to carry a higher total debt-load while maintaining a good credit history for at least 12 months. - o There is other verified income that is not included within the definition of 'stable monthly income," such as documented rent paid by a related person living in the house. - Future expenses will be lower, such as child-support payments to cease for child soon to reach age of majority - o Verified liquid assets are substantial enough to evidence ability to pay regardless of income.